jaredLunde/zcli/examples/fetcher.md

 Generate the autocompletion script for the bash shell.

-This script depends on the 'bash-completion' package.
+This script depends on the `bash-completion` package.
 If it is not installed already, you can install it via your OS's package manager.

 To load completions in your current shell session: